Language steering in latent space to mitigate unintended code-switching: Abstract

 \section{Abstract}

-Multilingual Large Language Models (LLMs) often exhibit unintended code-switching, reducing reliability in downstream tasks.
-We propose latent-space language steering, a lightweight inference-time method that identifies language directions via PCA on parallel translations and steers token embeddings along these axes to control language identity.
+Multilingual Large Language Models (LLMs) often exhibit hallucinations such as unintended code-switching, reducing reliability in downstream tasks.
+We propose latent-space language steering, a lightweight inference-time method that identifies language directions via Principal Component Analysis (PCA) on parallel translations and steers token embeddings along these axes to control language identity.
 Our approach mitigates code-switching while preserving semantics with negligible computational overhead and requires only minimal parallel data for calibration.
-Empirically, we achieve 95-99\% language classification accuracy using a single principal component and reduce next-token distributional divergence by up to 42\% across multiple language pairs on Qwen2.5 and Llama-3.2 models.
+Empirically, we achieve 95-99\% language classification accuracy using a single principal component and reduce next-token distributional divergence by up to 55\% across multiple language pairs on Qwen2.5 and Llama-3.2 models.
+Generation-based evaluation on Llama-3.2 further demonstrates 63--99\% reduction in Code-Switching Index across four language pairs ($p < 0.001$).
 We further analyze the layer-wise evolution of language representations, revealing that language identity concentrates in final layers with near-perfect linear separability.
-Code and data are released for reproducibility\footnote{\url{https://github.com/fxlrnrpt/language-steering-in-latent-space/tree/eacl2026}}.